Contact us 0300 303 3989

 • you have a vaginal infection

-When you visit a Devon Sexual Health clinic you can chat with your doctor or nurse and they will be able to give you advice about the best form of contraception for you.
+When you have a consultation at a Devon Sexual Health clinic you can chat with your doctor or nurse and they will be able to give you advice about the best form of contraception for you.

 Where can I get a diaphragm?